 These juveniles are the universe for the data analyses in Easy Access to the Census of Juveniles in Residential Placement.
 Facility residents age 21 or older, and any nonoffenders are not included in Easy Access to the Census of Juveniles in Residential Placement.

 Some facilities were not able to provide all the information requested for all juveniles meeting CJRP inclusion criteria.
 Roughly 1 in 6 records have had data imputed for one or more variables because information was missing.
 Data were imputed from complete records to fill in incomplete records.
-Therefore, reported CJRP estimates regarding the characteristics of juveniles in custody may differ from their actual characteristics.
+Therefore, reported CJRP estimates regarding the characteristics of juveniles in residential placement may differ from their actual characteristics.
 More detail on the imputation procedures is available upon request.

 CJRP provides 1-day population counts of juveniles in residential placement facilities.
 One-day counts give a picture of the standing population in facilities.
 One-day counts are substantially different from annual admission and release data, which give a measure of facility population flow.